 A town embraced by earth’s hips and bosom,

-neatly laid between the curves and sways of trees,
+neatly lain between the curves and sways of trees,

 colorful under the heavy clouds,